 Touring Rukira on foot enabled me to observe and absorb a lot.
 Although my interaction with members of the host community was limited, I was able to feel their vibe and capture their spirit.

 As I wandered up and down the commercial street, I saw a familiar architectural design.
 The busiest street in this Eastern Province village reminded me of what I saw during my stopover at Gikomero village months ago.
 This happened the day I rode to the western tip of Lake Muhazi through the off-the-beaten path.
-On that memorable day, I spent my brief Gikomero sojourn talking to a gentleman namely Muhawenimana Innocent.
+On that memorable day, I interacted with a gentleman namely Muhawenimana Innocent.

 According to Muhawenimana, the design of the shops found in his village, and elsewhere in Rwanda, was influenced by Asian immigrants.
 In the 1930s, a score of Arab traders entered Rwanda via the coast of East Africa.
 Most of them settled in Kigali, former Astrida (present-day Huye) and Rwamagana.
 "Their shops set a new trend across the region."
 He told me.
 From the look of things, this trend is here to stay.